International Money Transfer Limits: Complete Guide 2024

 Some limits may apply based on the currency involved, to comply with legislation around the world

-As you can see, traditional US banks may have fairly low limits on the amount of money you can send online or in the bank’s mobile app.
+As you can see, US banks may have fairly low limits on the amount of money you can send online or in the bank’s mobile app.
 For higher value transfers you may be asked to visit a branch.
 While that can give you peace of mind when sending a high value transfer, it also usually means far higher fees and a more complicated transfer process.

 Let’s see how that compares with the specialist services we picked out: